-Seattle Housing Authority established an MTW Block Grant Fund under the original MTW Agreement and continues to use this single-fund flexibility under the Amended and Restated MTW Agreement.
+Seattle Housing Authority established itself as an MTW agency with federal funding flexibility in 1999 under the original MTW Agreement and continues to use funding flexibility under the Amended and Restated MTW Agreement.
 As part of the 2024 Appropriations Bill, the SHA's MTW Agreement has been extended through 2038.
 The MTW program provides regulatory and funding flexibility in the following ways:

-- MTW Block Grant single-fund flexibility is important in supporting the agency's array of low-income housing programs and services, its local partnerships and to meet locally defined needs. - Seattle Housing Authority exercises its MTW authority to move funds and project cash flow among projects and programs, as the agency deems necessary to further its mission and strategic plan, cost objectives, statutory compliance and local housing needs.
+- MTW funding flexibility is important in supporting the agency's array of lowincome housing programs and services, its local partnerships and to meet locally defined needs. - Seattle Housing Authority exercises its MTW authority to move funds and project cash flow among projects and programs, as the agency deems necessary to further its mission and strategic plan, cost objectives, statutory compliance and local housing needs.